FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Create a face

 Only faces created from closed wires will be valid.
-In this example, wire3 is a closed wire but wire2 is not (see above)   *
+In this example, wire3 is a closed wire but wire2 is not (see above):

 ```python